bealecs/meal/README.md

 #### The idea originally started as a project to create a random meal suggestion.
 As seen in my meal repository, my wife and I are very indecesive.
 I created this random meal suggestion app in efforts to combat our indecesiveness; this way, whenever we don't know what to eat, we can just grab a suggestion from this app.
 However, after browsing for a new project to dive into, I decided to expand on my previous work with this.

+#### It has been very interesting diving into the usage of API's (TheMealDB API was used for this project).
+Learning how to iterate through the data obtained from API Fetch proved to be difficult, but I always love a good challenge.
+Another big challenge endured throughout this project was deciding how to handle user authentication; I ended up going with Auth0 for my authentication purposes.

 #### In the future, I will be adding more things like stated before, such as meals recommended based off preferred meal styles and meal favorites history.
 I am looking forward to the end result.